prefanatic/exsto/README.md

 Exsto is an administration framework Garry's Mod, with prime focus on a modular design.

-There are two branches, choose wisely.
+There are two main branches.
 This branch (master) aims to be the most stable branch.
-No new features are added, just fixed.
+No new features are added directly; just fixed.
 Developmental is the new feature branch.

-As of writing (4/22), developmental is most likely the most stable.
-Master has become 4 months out of date.

 ----